lhqing/ALLCools/docs/allcools/cell_level/basic/intro_basic_clustering.md

 ## Input Files

 ### For 100Kb bins clustering
-The dataset we used for 100Kb clustering documentation comes from two brain regions of adult P56 male mice.
+The dataset we used for 100Kb clustering documentation comes from the hippocampus (HIP) of adult P56 male mice.
+These datasets belong to a larger mouse brain methylome atlas dataset {cite:p}`Liu2021`.
-The MOp stand for primary motor cortex, the HIP stand for hippocampus (CA) region.
-These two datasets belong to a larger whole brain methylome atlas dataset (add reference).

 #### Download Input Files
 - Cell metadata: ADD DOWNLOAD URL